umerfayyaz97/VAPI_VOICE_AGENT/README.md

 ---

+## 🖥️ Streamlit Testing Dashboard

+While the core application is voice-native, this repository includes a **Streamlit frontend (`frontend.py`)** designed strictly for testing and debugging the backend API.

+**Features of the Test Dashboard:**

+- **Dynamic Endpoint Targeting:** Use the sidebar to point the frontend to a local server (`http://127.0.0.1:8000`) or a deployed cloud backend.
+- **Visual Data Verification:** Instantly see scheduled appointments rendered in a Pandas DataFrame without needing to query the database directly.
+- **Payload Construction:** Automatically handles datetime formatting and JSON payload construction to simulate exactly what the Vapi agent sends.

+---

 ## 💻 Local Development Setup

 To run this project locally, you will need Python installed.
 This project uses `uv` for fast dependency management.